JamesMarxTheThird/Optimizing-methods-in-C-/README.md

 --- # Finding optimized methods #----

+Please note this had to be added as a zip as it had over 100 files, somehow?!

 Screenshots of the output and information on how to get the project to debug properly are attached, may be useful consider the 117mb project attached.

 This projects main method contains 2 simple lines of C# code, calling another class containing 3 methods and loops that perform the same function.
 The benchmark tests all of these methods extensively and gives a final report displaying the median, mean and best times.
 One can use this for any similar codes to find the most optimized version, helping them develop optimized, fast software.